Creating and using presets

 See in Glossary

-To support and enable Presets by default, your class must inherit from one of the following:
+To support and enable presets by default for your custom classes, they must inherit from one of the following:

 See in Glossary